jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Given how much anger, angst, and confusion we have in our politics, the answer is no.

-This book will teach you about human evolution.
+So, this book will teach you about human evolution.
 Our story is the same as all other lifeforms.
-The environment is constantly changing.
-Thus, Life is always playing catch up and looking for someone with updated adaptations to better harvest resources and procreate.
+The environment is constantly changing, requiring Life to always play catch up and look for someone with updated adaptations to better harvest resources and procreate.

 We think we understand Life's requirement to evolve.
-Almost every person, company, and ideology says they embrace evolution and innovation.
-But all the political marches, protests, fears of job losses other outbursts of frustration—from all over society—show we don't know how to innovate the tools we need to prosper.
+Almost every person, company, and ideology says they embrace innovation.
+But all the marches, protests, strikes, fears of job losses, and other outbursts of frustration from all over society show we don't know how to drop adopt the new tools we need to prosper.

-So, this book will teach how to embrace evolution, roll your own dice, ease your pain, and join those innovating in an ever-changing world.
+So, this book will teach how to embrace evolution, roll your own dice, ease your pain, and harness innovation.

 Because animals sadly can't change their genes.
-They must endure the pain of evolution as Life searches for new species better suited to the changing environment.
+They must endure the pain of "survival of the fittest" to evolve.
 We can change our fate by updating our characteristics with modern technology to harness resources better.
 Keep reading, and you'll learn how to use politics to evolve humanity and upgrade Life on Earth.

-## Dedication
+### Dedication

 For anyone using up their soul while creating something new.

-## Quote
+### Quote

 > _"We shape our tools and thereafter our tools shape us."_

 [Marshall McLuhan](https://www.goodreads.com/quotes/tag/tools)

-## Table of Contents
+### Table of Contents

 [[toc]]